Felix Stieve

 Felix Stieve (9 March 1845, in Münster - 10 June 1898, in Munich) was a German historian.
 He was the father of anatomist Hermann Stieve (1886–1952).

-He studied history at the universities of Breslau, Berlin, Innsbruck and Munich, obtaining his habilitation at the latter institution in 1874.
-In 1878 he became a member of the Bavarian Academy of Sciences, and from 1886, taught classes as a professor at the Technische Hochschule in Munich.
+He studied history at the University of Breslau, the Friedrich Wilhelm University of Berlin, the University of Innsbruck, and the Ludwig-Maximilians-Universität München, obtaining his habilitation at the latter institution in 1874.
+In 1878, he became a member of the Bavarian Academy of Sciences, and from 1886, taught classes as a professor at the Technische Hochschule München.